torreyr/reliable-dp/README.md

 1. How do you design and implement your RDP header and header fields?
    Do you use any additional header fields?

+   My header is a comma-delineated string.
+The magic and type fields are strings and the sequence number, acknowledgement number, payload size, and window size are integers.
+   If a field is not used, it is zero.
+   Only one flag is supported at a time, and it goes in the type field.

 2. How do you design and implement the connection management using SYN, FIN and RST packets?